 Origin of Triyuginarayan

-While the present structure of the temple is credited to being built by Adi Shankaracharya in the 8th century, who established this site as a significant worship shrine.
+The present structure of the temple is attributed to Adi Shankaracharya, who built it in the 8th century and established this site as a significant shrine.

 Mythology Story of the Triyuginarayan temple